-- Create a 'Crankie' with wood, to produce a kinetic piece with a moving image.
-Students will learn how to create butt joints.
-Students will be introduced to the workshop and use of the pillar drill, belt sander, hand saws and hand files.
-Students will investigate mechanisms and how to create motion within a product. - 2) Students will develop their knowledge of pop art and mass consumerism in order to create a pop art themed phone holder.
+- 1) Introduction to materials and their properties with a focus on movement and energy.
+Students will engage in practical experimentation, both individually and as a part of a group, to learn how energy can be stored and harnessed.
+They will create windmills and self-propelled boats using.
+A range of materials and processes. - 2) Cross curricular project with Textiles: Create a 'Crankie' with wood.
+Students will produce a kinetic piece with a moving image.
+Students will learn how to create butt joints and use a range of hand tools safely.
+They will be introduced to the workshop and will use the pillar drill, hand saws and hand files.
+Students will investigate mechanisms and how to create motion within a product. - 3) Wooden logic puzzle: Students will develop their woodworking skills to create a framed puzzle with complex shapes.
+They will learn how to create a mitred butt joint and will understand how to produce a product for a target audience. - 4) Students will develop their knowledge of pop art and mass consumerism in order to create Pop Art themed phone holder.
 They will investigate the mass usage of technology, particularly smart phones, across the world.
 Students will explore materials used in mass production and will consider the environmental impact of these.
 Students will design their phone holder with consideration of their target market.
-Through creating their phone holder, students will learn how to use a range of materials and tools safely; they will use coloured acetate, hand saws, files and a belt sander to create a unique product.
+Through creating their phone holder, students will learn how to use a range of materials and tools safely; they will use coloured acrylic, hand saws, files and CAD to create a unique product.